EtherealEngine/etherealengine-docs/docs/1_installation/3_windows_wsl.md

 ```bash
 npm run dev
 ```
 Now run Ethereal Engine in browser by navigating to [this link](https://127.0.0.1:3000/location/default).
-If it keeps displaying 'loading routes' progress for a long time, it is due to the fact that you have to allow certificates.
-If you open dev tools on above tab in chrome and then go to console of developer tools you will see some errors of address starting with wss.
-Replace that wss with http and open it in new tab, accept the certificate and reload your ethereal engine tab.
+> If it keeps displaying 'loading routes' progress for a long time, it is due to the fact that you have to allow certificates.
+> Open Developer tools in Chrome by clicking the side menu with three dots, then `More tools > Developer tools` (or use `Ctrl+Shift+I`) and then go to the 'Console' tab.
+You will see some errors in URL address starting with 'wss'.
+Replace 'wss' with 'https' and open it in new tab.
+Accept the certificate and reload your Ethereal Engine tab.